-The National Science Foundation's (NSF) Experimental Program to Stimulate Competitive Research (EPSCoR), established in 1979, identifies, develops, and makes the best use of a state’s academic science and technology resources.
+The National Science Foundation's (NSF) Established (formerly Experimental) Program to Stimulate Competitive Research (EPSCoR), which was created in 1979, identifies, develops, and makes the best use of a state’s academic science and technology resources.

 Its primary goals are: